 Electron trajectories in AMCPs can be modeled using emission statistics from measured and calculated data.
 The results shown here set the basis to gain a complete understanding of the benefits and the limits of this modeling approach.
 Additionally, the electron yield at low energies below 50 eV has to be measured at different angles of incidence for a comprehensive model, as this plays an important role in determining the gain of a microchannel.
 Simulations at low energies show the angular dependence of the electron yield, although the absolute yield value is underestimated.
-Implementing the results in a 3D model of a microchannel will let us compare the approach presented here with measurements and the gain model of Eberhardt.
+As gain values of AMCPs up to 100 have been measured [1,10], we expect the average emission yield of low energy electrons inside the channel to be higher than 1.
+Implementing these results in a 3D model of a microchannel will let us compare the approach presented here with measurements and the gain model of Eberhardt.
+Furthermore, we will be able to calculate the AMCP gain and timing properties, e.g. the transit time and the timing jitter, for various channel geometries.